holdenweb/textual-forms/README.md

 installed you can run the demo program without cloning the repository with the `uvx` command.

-    uvx --from git+https://github.com/holdenweb/textual-forms.git forms-app
+    uvx --from git+https://github.com/holdenweb/textual-forms.git python scripts/app.py

 This should produce a window that looks something like the one below.
-Terminate the run with CTRL-Q. The program is designed to let you experiment.
+Terminate the run with Ctrl-Q. The program is designed to let you experiment.
 Please feel free to exercise it, tweak it and provide feedback as issues against the repo, on the Textual Discord, or as email to steve@holdenweb.com.
+Actual user experience is the most valuable feedback of all!

 ![Screenshot of textual-forms in action](images/screenshot.gif "textual_forms demo")